Divi Pagebuilder vs Thrive Architect comparison 2020

 Ready-made demo pages

 The Thrive demo library has 200+ ready-made pages with beautiful designs.
 Many of these, just like the content modules, have a strong focus on conversion and call-to-action, of which we give you a few examples below.

 Despite the fact that there are certainly standard company pages and normal landing pages in the library, it is certain that Thrive Architect must considerably expand its library.
 It should have at least 50 complete site demos and 300 demo pages to offer a good selection of 1-click designs to be installed as other top page builder / themes have.

 The Thrive membership (25 sites) costs you $ 228 a year.
 For 5 sites you pay 97 dollars per year and for a single website 67 dollars.
 We can already say that the prices are on the high side compared to other top page builders and certainly with the Divi Theme which is very reasonable with its prices compared to the material you get for your money.

 Divi Theme vs Thrive Architect Conclusion

+First of all thanks for reading this Divi vs Thrive comparison till the end.
 The page builder itself that Thrive offers is better than Divi's in a number of areas, but the supplied material that can be used is (still) substandard unfortunately.
 The inline text editor that Thrive offers will soon also offer Divi an upgrade as well as other facets that we found better about Thrive.
 So if you buy a lifelong membership at Divi that they offer cheaply, you will be (much) cheaper.
 If you only want to purchase one of the 2 then I would definitely recommend DIVI.
 As a web designer I prefer to have all top page builders available, but that will not be necessary for most of you.

 Both page builders also offer a 30-day money back guarantee.
 So you can try them both and then draw your own conclusions as to what is best for you.